andrewt0301/hse-acos-course/docs/part1ca/02_DataTypes/lecture.md

 1. Provide your explanation for (*) tasks from the class.
 Bonus point.

-Commit the file with the table to your private GitHub account.
+Commit the file with the solutions to your private GitHub account.
 Place it into the folder `ca/lab02`.

 ## References